 The ‘current year basis’, creates overlap profits/periods where an accounting date other than 5 April (31 March is treated in the same way for these purposes) is chosen.
 Those overlap periods mean profits are taxed twice at the start in the opening years, with relief sometimes only being given many years down the line, when the business ceases, or the accounting date is changed to 5 April.

-The proposed reform aims to make this system simpler by moving all sole trader and partnership businesses to reporting on a 5 April year end for the tax year 2024/25 onwards.
+The changes make this system simpler by moving all sole trader and partnership businesses to reporting on a 5 April year end for the tax year 2024/25 onwards.

 This will coincide with the introduction for sole traders of quarterly reporting of income and expenses to HMRC under Making Tax Digital for Income Tax.